DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI.md

 Ceph CSI RBD helm installation information can be found [here](https://github.com/ceph/ceph-csi/blob/devel/charts/ceph-csi-rbd/README.md).

 Command line options to helm supply most of the information that is needed for the installation.
-Two items that need to be manually created and installed befor the helm installatin are the `secret.yaml`, and `csi-config-map.yaml` files.
+Two items that need to be manually created and installed before the helm installation are the `secret.yaml`, and `csi-config-map.yaml` files.

 Here is an example `csi-config-map.yaml` file: